-Enjoy this flavorful Tempeh Sausage Stuffed Squash as a healthy meatless meal any night of the week!
-Vegan, gluten-free, and carnivore-approved!
+Enjoy this flavorful, high-protein Vegetarian Stuffed Acorn Squash with tempeh "sausage!"
+A healthy meatless meal perfect for any night of the week.
+Vegan, gluten-free, and carnivore-approved.

 - 2 tbsp extra virgin olive oil

 - 3 cloves garlic, minced